AndersDeath/diary2/000-current.md

 # 11 November - Friday - Gündoğan - 43 day of immigration

 Today I've done with some imporovements for portuguese words helper.
 It's nice.
 I adde quiz supporting.
 Now I should work better.
 After that I got more cool information from the book about prduct maagement.
 I've got more information about how to structure new team or a company.
 Today is friday and I barely can remember all features that I done, but I remember one.
 I wrote new article for the medium.
 It's in English.
+I will sleep with it and check it tomorrow before publishing.
+Today I tolked a lot in english an I am absolutery tiered of it, I even sopped thinging normally in the end of the day.